Python-for-geo-people/Lesson-1-Course-Environment/connect-win-rdp.md

-# Connect to Computer Instance with Windows Remote Desktop Connection -tool
+# Windows: Connect to remote Computer Instance with Remote Desktop Connection -tool

 1. Start the tool by clicking the Windows Start button and searching it with word 'Etätyöpöytäyhteys' (or 'Remote Desktop Connection' in english)